rkhamkar1977/Early_warning_fire_alert_system/Attribute_Relationships_in_Forest_Fires/README.md

 ## Attribute Information
-For this dataset you are provided with the following features/attributes of a park:
+In this dataset, we are provided with the following features/attributes of Montesinho natural park, Northeast Portugal:

 **X** - x-axis spatial coordinate within the Montesinho park map: 1 to 9